Ridwan0A/MajesticClothingStore/README.md

 # MajesticClothingStore

-In this capstone I will show you how I created a clothing store website.
+In this project I will show you how I created a clothing store website.
 Shopping function is for user and doesn't require to be logged in.
 Customer can create, update or delete order.
 Only the Manager and employee can log in.